carstenbauer/MonteCarlo.jl/docs/src/methods/models.md

 # Methods: Models

-Below you find all methods that any particular implementation of the abstract type `MonteCarlo.Model` must implement.
+Below you find all methods that any particular implementation of the abstract type `MonteCarlo.Model` should implement.
+See [Custom models](@ref) for more information.

 ## Index